-Once the trial period is complete, each Home must have a minimum of 663/3% agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.
+Once the trial period is complete, each Home must have a minimum of 66% agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.

-- 15.14 (a) There will be an interval of not less than fifteen and one-half (15 1/2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) The Employer will schedule at least forty-eight (48) hours off following night duty when changing to another tour.
-Except where the employee(s) agrees to such short change, premium pay shall be paid for the first tour worked as the result of the short change.
-It is understood that this premium for short change will not apply to shifts added after the schedule has been posted if the employee(s) have agreed to such change.
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) At least forty-eight (48) hours' time shall be scheduled off following night duty.
+A shorter period of time between changes of shift may be agreed upon by mutual consent. - 15.15 The Employer agrees not to change the shift of duty for presently employed Nurses working on permanent shifts except by mutual agreement. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 (a) The day shift shall be the first shift of the day. - (b) The standard day for all employees covered by this Agreement shall be defined as a twenty-four (24) hour period beginning at: